z-jing-han/Advance-Programming-in-UNIX-system/lab3/todo/Readme.md

     1. library (`.c`->`.o`->`.so`) — this is not for execution, but to be linked by others
     2. Executable (`.c`->`.o`->`exe`) — this is the actual runnable binary, which needs to link libraries if needed

+    And How to exe the ex1?
+Just `make run_dummy`.
+    If you see the `No no no ...` result, It is fine.

 2. What to write in the shared object (`.so`, i.e., library)?
     1. First, look at `libgotoku_dummy.c` in the dummy folder.
 That’s the original library.
 Your goal is to replace this.
     2. Before replacing it, you can reuse stuff inside.
 You can use `dlsym()` to fetch the original library's symbols and reuse its functions.